TheRealJAG/Laravel-QuestionAnswer/readme.md

 * Display top questions
 * Display new questions

+## Todo
+* Time between questions - build a anti-spam engine
+* Send email to user when question is answered

 ## License
 This software is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).